Lona Cohen: Early life

 Lona Cohen was born Leontine Theresa Petka in Adams, Massachusetts, the daughter of Polish Catholic immigrants.
 At the age of 15, Lona left her parents' home in Taftsville, Connecticut and moved to New York City.
 By 1928, she had joined the Socialist Party.
 While in Greenwich Village, Lona had left her parents' Catholic faith and had become an atheist.
 She also separated from the Socialist Party at this time, becoming a member of the Communist Party.
-George Blake, a British mole for the Soviet Union, claimed in an interview that Lona was a "very, very resolute woman, very determined".
+George Blake, a British mole for the Soviet Union, claimed in an interview that Lona was a "very, very resolute woman, very determined."

 Espionage

 In the United States

 At the time of her marriage to Morris Cohen in 1941, she did not know that her husband was a spy for the Soviet Union.
 That year he recruited her into Soviet espionage out of the New York rezidentura.
 She and Morris first worked for Soviet control officer Semyon Semyonov until Semyonov was identified to the FBI in an anonymous letter, after which he was recalled back to Moscow.
 After four months, Lona and Morris were assigned to a new control officer, Anatoli Yatskov.

 The Cohens were first tasked with stealing for the Soviet Union details of newly developed American weapons.
-Lona met a young man, identified in her report as Allen, working at an aircraft plant in Hartford, Connecticut.
-She then asked Allen to smuggle a working model of a new machine gun out of his plant.
+Lona met a young man, identified in her report as Allen, who worked at an aircraft plant in Hartford, Connecticut.
+She asked Allen to smuggle a working model of a new machine gun out of his plant.
 He agreed, in exchange for $2,000.
 By carrying it on his shoulders beneath his coat, Allen was able to sneak it out of the plant.
 Morris then hid the weapon inside a bass fiddle case and transported it into the Soviet consulate while avoiding detection.

 After Morris was drafted in 1942, Lona took over the expanding Volunteer Network that Morris had been maintaining and managed seven agents.
 Their work was titled Line X. As part of Line X, Lona conducted "technical, scientific, and industrial espionage", delivering and receiving documents along the East Coast.
 She frequently received documents from seamen from South America and Europe, using her charm to persuade dock-workers to permit her access to the ships.
 Later, Semyonov wrote an appraisal of Cohen, commending her love of the Soviet Union and her work with agent Link, eventually identified as Bill Weisband.

 While conducting her Line X work, she worked at two defense plants.
 First, in 1942, at Publix Metals as a machine operator, and then in 1943 at Aircraft Screw Products.
 While working at Aircraft Screw Products, Lona was in an accident and had part of her hair ripped from her head.
-A supervisor she worked under accused her of preaching Communism.
+In another incident, a supervisor she worked under accused her of preaching Communism.